Localization strategy - How to build with examples

 1. It helps to reduce immediate costs

 Lack of preparation can result in significant up-front expenses like product or service recalls or the need to alter marketing tactics when entering a new market.
-If you use a thorough localization plan, the likelihood of the above happening and the added costs that result from it will be reduced.

 2. It improves branding's trust

 It considers the branding colors and marketing messages that are suitable for the regional market.
 Every nation has a different idea of what is "normal."
 The promotion of new goods and services is one of branding's most significant advantages.

 People who are loyal to a brand are inevitably interested in any new products the brand releases.
 This is essential for brands which are going global.

-3. It increases the revenue
+3. It increases the revenue by 1.5x

-4. Less customer churn
+4. It reduces customer churn

 The number of consumers or subscribers who ceased using your product or service over a specific time period is referred to as your customer churn rate.
+The degree to which your product will satisfy customers and reduce customer turnover depends on a number of factors.

+Localization is helping to reduce overall churn in this situation.
 The most crucial factors, including language barriers, local customer habits, and cultural considerations, will be taken into account during localization of a business.

-Localization Checklist
+Your Localization Checklist

 If you have setup your localization-strategy and successfully decided how you will structure the corporate website, then it's time to start localizing your content.